Langery/Architecture/README.md

 ## Architecture
-The folder is about architecture.
+The folder is about architecture.<br/>
 Will send CAD or information about architecture.